aganm/Physac2/README.md

 - [ ] Replace all the brute force search loops by faster algorithms.
 - [x] Fix pthread_join to block indefinitely, credits in the source.
 - [x] Add Emscripten support, credits in the source.
+- [ ] Do more manual formatting of the API to improve readability.

 # Physac